easysql/vscode-ext/README.md

 Language features for ETLs written in Easy SQL, including syntax highlight, code completion, syntax diagnostics, and hover for more information.

+### 1.2.x

+Hover: provide more doc for python system functions

 ### 1.1.x

 Diagnostics improved: provide diagnostics for target definition